Discover the Ried d’Alsace by bike (40km)

-What if you went by bike to discover the Ried, this part of Alsace less known than others but which is also interesting?
-The Ried is the plain of Alsace, located between the Vosges on one side and the Rhine on the other (with the Black Forest on the German side).
-It is an interesting area for its nature, its biodiversity and the omnipresence of water.
-But it is also an area that has beautiful villages, with an interesting heritage to admire.
-The local loop 463 entitled “Waterways and Sailors is the ideal way to discover it!
+How about a cycling tour of the Ried?
+The Ried is the plain of Alsace, between the Vosges on one side and the Rhine on the other.
+It's an interesting area for its nature and biodiversity , but also for its pretty villages, with an interesting heritage to admire.
+The local loop 463 entitled "Plans d'eau et matelote" is the perfect way to discover it!

 An easy bike ride in the Alsace ried